Ligo-Protocol/chainlink-node-docker-compose/README.md

 7. Change the bridge name to that you made earlier (default=hackathon).

+8. Change Oracle address to the one you deployed.
+If not deployed yet, check [this]().

-8. Recheck your Oracle address and bridge name, then Run the job.
+9. Recheck your Oracle address and bridge name, then Run the job.